 Programs should submit all nomination documents to G+PS via their Workspace folder.
 Please use the following naming conventions:

 - each student's nomination file - DEPT_GGLF_Last_First.pdf (e.g. MATH_GGLF_Lee_Jane.pdf)

-Application packages must be received by the Faculty of Graduate and Postdoctoral Studies in late February 2017 (deadline to be confirmed).
+Application packages must be received by the Faculty of Graduate and Postdoctoral Studies by 4:00 p.m. on Friday, 10 March 2017.
 Incomplete nominations will not be considered.